jwliu-cc/SVG/README.md

 Code will be released soon.

 ### Sounding Video Samples
 Click the picture to jump to play the sounding videos.
-More sampled videos could be found in assets.
+More sampled videos and audios could be found in assets.

 <div align = "center">
 <table style="width:100%">